Vascular Science

 What we do

 Blood vessels regulate essential functions of the body, such as inflammation and coagulation.
 In the Vascular Science Section we study multiple aspects of vascular biology, to understand the mechanisms that protect us from diseases and control the formation of new blood vessels.
 We also study vascular diseases, in particular atherosclerosis, large vessel vasculitis and pulmonary hypertension.
 We generate new tools to image the diseases of blood vessels, including coronary vesseles and search for new circulating biomarkers of atherosclerosis.
-Research in the section spans from basic molecular biology (focusing on transcriptional, post-transcriptional and epigenetic pathways), cell signalling in endothelial cells and monocyte/macrophages, to in vivo models of vascular diseases and translational studies using imaging and circulating endothelial progenitors.
+Research in the section spans from basic molecular biology (focusing on transcriptional, post-transcriptional and epigenetic pathways), cell signalling and pharmacolgy in endothelial cells, platelets and monocyte/macrophages, to in vitro and in vivo models of vascular diseases and translational studies using imaging and circulating endothelial progenitors.
 The ultimate aim is understanding the key pathways that control vascular health and those that drive disease, to identify novel molecular targets for molecular imaging and therapeutic intervention and novel biomarkers of disease.

-Our main research aims are:
+Our main research aims are to:

 - identify endothelial molecular pathways that protect from inflammation and thrombosis and are dysfunctional in disease